solana-labs/solana/docs/src/proposals/accounts-db-replication.md

 ### Interface

-Following are the client RPC calls supported by the replica node in JsonRpcAccountsService.
+Following are the client RPC APIs supported by the replica node in JsonRpcAccountsService.

 - getAccountInfo
 - getMultipleAccounts